-The Helmholtz Centre Potsdam - GFZ German Research Centre for Geosciences is the national centre for geosphere research.
-As a member of the Helmholtz Association
+The Helmholtz Centre Potsdam – GFZ German Research Centre for Geosciences is the national centre for geosphere research.
+As a member of the Helmholtz Association of German Research Centres

 The PhD position is part of the second phase of the DFG-funded priority program 2017 “Mountain Building Processes in Four Dimensions (4D-MB)”, which seeks to explore how re-organizations of Earth’s mantle during the collision of tectonic plates have both immediate and long-lasting effects on crustal motion, fault kinematics, earthquake distribution and surface evolution.
 The advertised project, led by Prof. Dirk Scherler (GFZ) and Prof. Ricarda Winkelmann (PIK), will investigate the isostatic response of the European Alps to Quaternary glaciations.
 The research focus is on numerical modeling of the Alpine ice cover and the lithospheric deformation.

 Start date: as soon as possible

 Salary: This position has been assessed as being Salary group 13 according to “TVöD Bund (Tarifgebiet Ost)”.
 The salary group will be determined by the conditions of the collective wage agreement and the appropriate personal qualifications.

 Working hours: part-time 75% (currently 29.25 h/week)